 The existing storm sewer system at the intersection of Ridge Road and West Chocolate Avenue lacks the capacity to properly accommodate and convey stormwater runoff from its tributary drainage area during moderate and severe storm events.
 The result is ponding and flooding in the intersection, in particular in front of the Hershey Town Square.
-Protecting pedestrians and businesses on the northern side of West Chocolate Avenue from this flooding is the reason for the orange fencing along the curb.
 The storm sewer system is also inadequate at the Ridge Road underpass beneath the Norfolk Southern Railroad, with storm event flooding at that location as well.
 This condition has been negatively impacting businesses, pedestrian traffic and tourism in this vital area in downtown Hershey.
 It also posed a public safety risk if emergency vehicles would need to access Park Boulevard and Hershey Park during and after a storm event.
 To rectify this situation, the Derry Township Municipal Authority (DTMA) entered into a contract with Ankiewicz Enterprises, Inc. (Ankiewicz) to construct the Ridge Road Drainage Improvements Project (Project).
 The Project will involve the replacement, upgrade, expansion and a degree of relocation of the storm sewer system from Spring Creek near Hersheypark, along Park Boulevard and Ridge Road, at the Ridge Road and West Chocolate Avenue intersection, and then south along Ridge Road to West Caracas Avenue.
 At a construction cost of nearly $5.5 million funded by a combination of Dauphin County Infrastructure Bank loans and stormwater fees, the Project essentially includes the following:

 - Installation of over 30 new stormwater inlets